 Struggling with Square and Making the Switch to Toast

 “We have the best selection of wine and cheeses.
-We will not sell anything that is mass produced or mass marketed,” says Jody.
+We will not sell anything that is mass-produced or mass-marketed,” says Jody.
 “Our products are natural and artisan quality.”
-Morgan & York is consistently ranked one of the top wine shops in Michigan as well as a popular spot for sandwiches and breakfast.
+Morgan & York is consistently ranked as one of the top wine shops in Michigan as well as a popular spot for sandwiches and breakfast.
 “You’re supporting the local economy but you’re also getting the freshest ingredients.
 We want to provide our customers with the best products we can.”

 “The kitchen printer would constantly be going down.
 The issues became a daily occurrence and continuously got worse.”
 In addition to the printer issues, Square was unable to perform necessary tasks like tracking deferred revenue and separating sales tax and bottle deposit tax.

 “Instead of putting more money into Square as our business grew, we needed a more reliable system overall,” Jody remembers.